 How do you get to kernel mode?

-Irap: Transfer of control Like a subroutine call (return address placed on stack) Mode switch: user mode → kernel mode Interrupt Vector Table Configured by kernel at boot time Depending on architecture Code entry points Code entry points Contain a set of JMP instructions to different handlers in the kernel List of addresses Each entry contains a structure that defines the target address & privilege level Table will contain a set of addresses for different handlers in the kernel Returning back to user mode
+- Trap: Transfer of control

+- Like a subroutine call (return address placed on stack)

+- Mode switch: user mode → kernel mode

+- Interrupt Vector Table

+- Configured by kernel at boot time

+- Depending on architecture

+- Code entry points

+- Control jumps to an entry in the table based on trap number

+- Table will contain a set of JMP instructions to different handlers in the kernel

+- List of addresses

+- Each entry contains a structure that defines the target address & privilege level

+- Table will contain a set of addresses for different handlers in the kernel

+- Returning back to user mode

-Return from exception
+- Return from exception

 How do you get to kernel mode?

+Three types of traps:

+- 1. Software interrupt explicit instruction

+- Intel architecture: INT instruction (interrupt)

+- ARM architecture: SWI instruction (software interrupt)

+- Violation

-Three types of traps: 1.
-Software interrupt - explicit instruction (Intel architecture: INT instruction (interrupt) (Intel architecture: SWI instruction (software interrupt) 2.
-Violation 3.
-Hardware interrupt Traps give us a mechanism to transfer to well-defined entry points in the kernel
+- 3. Hardware interrupt

+Traps give us a mechanism to transfer to well-defined entry points in the kernel